intel/oneAPI-Ultrasound-Beamforming-Library/README.md

     $ src/easy_app data/linearProbe_IPCAI_128-2.mock data/linearProbe_IPCAI_128-2_0.raw

-Note: (if you run it on Intel DGx GPU, you need to run `export GC_EnableDPEmulation=1` before running above command)
+Note: (if you run it on Intel discrete GPU, you need to run `export GC_EnableDPEmulation=1` before running above command)

 If you compile an FPGA emulator version to test, run the command: